TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-24-how-to-take-advantage-of-3rd-party-dependency-container.md

 <br>

-The asked for `PHPStanContainer`, but how do we make it?
-Fortunately, PHPStan has its own [`ContainerFactory`](https://github.com/phpstan/phpstan-src/blob/1.11.x/src/DependencyInjection/ContainerFactory.php):
+We asked for `PHPStanContainer` service, but where does it come from?

+Fortunately, PHPStan has a [`ContainerFactory`](https://github.com/phpstan/phpstan-src/blob/1.11.x/src/DependencyInjection/ContainerFactory.php), so we register it and create PHPStan container:

 ```php
 use PHPStan\DependencyInjection\ContainerFactory as PHPStanContainerFactory;